parkkihyeon/17Capstone_project/ReadMe.txt

 The Error occured, called 'stack overflow'.

-we estimate problem occured when we serialize inner object in graph. inner object, called State_node,werializing member pointer 'next' and 'prev' return error that we mentioned before.
+we estimate problem occured when we serialize inner object in graph. inner object, called State_node, serializing member pointer 'next' and 'prev' return error that we mentioned before.

 we tried to find out what is problem.
 But, we couldn't find it.